shouryakumar6290/ai-resume-builder/README.md

 # 👨‍💻 Author

-### Shourya Kumar
+Built with ❤️ by Shourya Kumar.

-Made with ❤️ using HTML, CSS & JavaScript
+using HTML, CSS & JavaScript

 </div>